What to Know About Tuition & Fees

 American College of Education Tuition & Fees

-In the 2017 - 2018 academic year, regular students at American College of Education were billed $5,675, before corrections for financial need. $5,100 was the cost of tuition.
-The other $575 represents additional fees.
+In the 2019 - 2020 academic year, regular students at American College of Education were billed $5,345, before corrections for financial need. $4,755 was the cost of tuition. $590 was fees.
+Find out more about the net price.

 Unlike public colleges, American College of Education does not provide a tuition discount to residents of the state.